 And the Prophet said: "God says: 'Every deed of the son of Adam is for him except fasting; it is for Me and I shall reward for it...'"
-"20

-In every other deed-including charity and prayer-the ego can try, within itself, to lay claim to the deed and thereby puff itself up about that deed in the soul's 'internal chatter', this eventually giving rise to spiritual pride.
+"21 can try, within itself, to lay claim to the deed and thereby puff itself up about that deed in the soul's 'internal chatter', this eventually giving rise to spiritual pride.
 During fasting, however, the body and the ego themselves are deprived of their sustenance and their hold on the soul is mitigated (in principle at least) for a certain period of time, giving the soul a chance to 'grow' spiritually.